microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/03_Reasoning_Models.md

 - Reasoning completions
 - Output completions

 Both of these completions count towards content generated from the model and hence, towards the token limits and costs associated with the model.
-Some models may output the reasoning content, like DeepSeek-R1.
-Some others, like o1, only outputs the output piece of the completions.
+Some models may output the reasoning content, like DeepSeek-R1 and o4-mini.
+Some others, like o1, only output the output piece of the completions.

-### Reasoning Models Available
+### Reasoning Models Available in Azure AI Foundry's Model Catalog

+- `o1`
+- `DeepSeek-R1`
 - `o3-mini`
 - `o3`
 - `o4-mini`